AneekMubarak/neural_network_on_fpga/README.md

 # MNIST Neural Network on FPGA (Q8.8 Fixed-Point Inference)

 This project implements a single-layer, fully-connected neural network for classifying MNIST digits (0–9) on an FPGA.
-It is written in Verilog and uses Q8.8 fixed-point math with a lookup table (ROM) for sigmoid activation.
+It is written in Verilog using Quartus Prime and uses Q8.8 fixed-point math with a lookup table (ROM) for sigmoid activation.
 The network computes predictions in real-time and outputs both the predicted digit and its confidence.

 ## Main Files

-**neuron.v** : Implements a single neuron with multiply-accumulate logic and sigmoid activation using a ROM.
+``neuron.v`` : Implements a single neuron with multiply-accumulate logic and sigmoid activation using a ROM.

-**mnist_nn.v** : Top-level module that connects 10 neurons, processes 784 input pixels, and outputs the predicted digit and confidence.
+``mnist_nn.v`` : Top-level module that connects 10 neurons, processes 784 input pixels, and outputs the predicted digit and confidence.

-**sigmoid_mem.v**: ROM-based lookup table for sigmoid function values in Q0.8 format.
+``sigmoid_mem.v``: ROM-based lookup table for sigmoid function values in Q0.8 format.

-**weight_memX.v**: 10 ROMs containing weights for the 10 neurons.
+``weight_memX.v``: 10 ROMs containing weights for the 10 neurons.

-**mnist_nn_tb.v** : Testbench file for simulation, which reads input data from a hex file and checks output results.
+``mnist_nn_tb.v`` : Testbench file for simulation, which reads input data from a hex file and checks output results.

-**neuron_tb.sv** : Testbench file for testing the neuron module.
+``neuron_tb.sv`` : Testbench file for testing the neuron module.
 Outputs the final MAC value and sigmoid result.